Change Point Detection on A Separable Model for Dynamic Networks

-As expected, the kerSeg method can achieve a good performance on the covering metric $C(\mathcal{G},\mathcal{G'})$ when $\rho = 0$, since the time-independent setting aligns with the kerSeg's assumption.
-However, the performances of gSeg and kerSeg are worsened when $\rho > 0$.
-In particular, when the networks in the sequence are time-dependent, both gSeg and kerSeg methods can effectively detect the true change points, as the one-sided Hausdorff distance $d(\hat{\mathcal{C}}|\mathcal{C})$ are close to zeros.
-Yet the reversed one-sided Hausdorff distance $d(\mathcal{C}|\hat{\mathcal{C}})$ and the absolute error $|\hat{K}-K|$ show that both gSeg and kerSeg tend to detect excessive number of change points as the sequences of networks become noisier under the time-dependent condition.
-Our CPDstergm method, on average, achieves smaller absolute error, smaller one-sided Hausdorff distances, and greater coverage of interval partitions, regardless of the temporal dependence.
+As expected, the CPDrdpg, CPDnbs, and kerSeg methods can achieve good performance in terms of the covering metric $C(\mathcal{G},\mathcal{G'})$ when $\rho = 0$, since the time-independent setting aligns with the assumptions of these competitor methods.
+However, their performances are worsened when $\rho > 0$.
+In particular, when the networks in the sequence are time-dependent, the gSeg, kerSeg, and CPDnbs methods can effectively detect the true change points, as the one-sided Hausdorff distances $d(\hat{\mathcal{C}}|\mathcal{C})$ are small.
+Yet the reversed one-sided Hausdorff distance $d(\mathcal{C}|\hat{\mathcal{C}})$ and the absolute error $|\hat{K}-K|$ suggest that they tend to detect excessive number of change points as the sequences of networks become noisier under the time-dependent condition.
+Moreover, the kerSeg method can achieve a good performance when the temporal dependency is moderate with $\rho =0.5$.
+The CPDrdpg method remains robust when the temporal dependency is strong with $\rho = 0.9$, and the performance improves as the number of nodes increases.
+Regardless of the temporal dependence, our CPDstergm method, on average, achieves smaller absolute error, smaller one-sided Hausdorff distances, and greater coverage of interval partitions, outperforming the competitor methods.